SIsilicon/GDNative-Helper/README.md

 Press the `Build Library` button and the following dialog will appear.
 ![build_lib_dialog](doc_images/build_lib_dialog.png)

-From here, you may choose what platforms you may compile to, as well as what target(debug/release) you're building for.
-Unfortunately, depending on your platform, there are some limitations to this.
+From here, you may choose what platforms you may compile to, as well as whether it builds in debug mode not.
+There are also build options that appear depending on the language.

+Unfortunately, depending on your platform, there are some limitations to cross-compiling.
+In the case of C++ as of writing:

 * Windows users can't cross compile to Mac, Linux, or iOS.
 * Linux users can't cross compile to iOS.

 These problems can be solved by using a virtual machine for each platform and running and building your projects from there.

-Once you're ready though, you can press the `Build` button and... wait.
+Once you're ready though, you can press the `Build Library` button and... wait.
 It will take a while for the building process to complete.
 In the case of C++, it will take even longer the first time since the bindings have to be compiled first.
 If you have multiple libraries, you can also have those pending to build i.e., build when the other library is done.

-Whether the building process succeeds or not, you'll find the errors, warnings and such in the `Output` tab.
+Whether the building process succeeds or not, you'll find the errors, warnings and such in the space beside the list of libraries and classes.
 If the build process has succeeded, the static/dynamic libraries will be found in the `bin` folder for the built library.
 And that's pretty much it!
-> **WARNING**: On Windows, if you start the editor with a built dll already, you might come across a permission access error.
+> **WARNING**: On Windows, if you have a built dll already, you might come across a permission access error.
 If that happens, you'll have to manually delete the older dll before you can rebuild your library.

 ## Multiple languages